practicingruby/practicing-ruby-paid/posts/v7/004-incremental.md

 > HISTORY: FIXME

-## Step 5: Redesign and improve broadcast mailer
+## Step 4: Redesign and improve broadcast mailer

 [pull request](https://github.com/elm-city-craftworks/practicing-ruby-web/pull/162)

+BroadcastMailer needs to become a lot more dumb, but we don't want to drag logic up into controller, so we create Broadcaster object. (basically a service object)

 Here we were bit by another Rails core oddity: The way we were using ActionMailer was wrong, and so ActionMailer::Base.deliveries was delivering